cemeyer/avr-emu/README.md

 avr-emu
 =======

 This is an AVR emulator.
-It is a work in progress, and is not expected to be very good.
+It is a work in progress, but it tries to faithfully emulate some basic AVR-like machines.
+Most instructions are implemented.

+Notably absent are `SPM` — store to program memory; the debugging or interrupt-reliant `SLEEP`, `WDR` and `BREAK`; and any of the advanced XMEGA instructions — `XCH`, `LAS`, `LAC`, `LAT`, and `DES`.
+No off-CPU hardware is supported at all yet — no external interrupts, no AES module, etc.

+avr-emu has 2 knobs at this time.
+One may select a 16-bit or 22-bit Program Counter, and one may limit the addressable memory to 64 kiB or 256 bytes.
+They are not exposed in any meaningful way to users at this time; just the C variables `pc22`, `pc_mem_max_64k`, and `pc_mem_max_256b`.

 Alternatives
 ============